Descent (2017 film)

 Descent is a 2017 Nigerian film produced by Nwankwo Chibuzor.
 Descent addresses issues relating to family, narcotics, love and karma.
 Descent has won a Recognition Award for Best Picture International Trailer and at the year won the Special Movie Award (SMA) in the Republic of The Gambia.

 Synopsis

 Descent tells a story of two underworld kings whose greed and thirst for power and vengeance brought them to hurting each other's family.
 Descent is a combination of drama and action as the suspense and emotions can put viewers on the edge and in tears.
-The movie highlights true African story of family, betrayal, trust, greed and power.
+The movie highlights a true African story of family, betrayal, trust, greed and power.

 Cast

 Some of the major characters in the movie include;